 - Season the cavity of the turkey (the hole) with salt and pepper!

-- Stuff the cavity with fresh citrus and any left over herbs you have from making the herb butter.
+- Add citrus.
+Stuff the cavity with fresh citrus and any left over herbs you have from making the herb butter.
 The juice from the citrus will keep the turkey nice and moist and the herbs add another layer of flavor!
 In my opinion it’s way better than stuffing it with dry bread … aka stuffing.

-- Ok.
+- Add the cheesecloth.
+Ok.
 Now for the good part.
 Melt the leftover butter in the microwave.
 Take a large strip of double layered cheesecloth and place it in the melted herb butter.
 Completely soak the cheese cloth.
 Then lay it over as much of the turkey as possible.
 You’ll cook the turkey the entire time with this cheese cloth on, basting over it and everything.
 It ensures that the turkey does not get burnt AND gives it an even brown.
 Plus it’s more butter on the skin!
 Winning!

 - Add 4 cups of chicken broth to the bottom of the pan.
 This will catch all the drippings which is LOTS of flavor and great to use on the turkey as you baste it through the roasting process.